openid/oid4vc-haip-sd-jwt-vc/draft-oid4vc-haip-sd-jwt-vc.md

 * `credential_definition`: REQUIRED.
 JSON object containing the detailed description of the credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
 JSON string as defined in (#authorization_vc_sd-jwt).
 The credential issued by the issuer MUST be of the type defined in this claim.
-  * `credentialSubject`: OPTIONAL.
+  * `claims`: OPTIONAL.
 A JSON object as defined in (#authorization_vc_sd-jwt).
 This object determines the optional claims to be added to the credential to be issued.

 The following is a non-normative example of a Credential Request with Credential format `vc+sd-jwt`.